klonikar/js-keyboard/README.md

 * keyboard support,
 * many phonetic layouts (See note below for phonetic layouts),
 * tooltips/hints for keys in all Indian languages,
-* audio hints for devanagari phonetic layouts.
+* audio hints for devanagari phonetic layouts (This makes it a speaking keyboard).
 * Can configure list of keyboards in the dropdown instead of default all

 NOTE: Using phonetic layouts, you can easily type in any language on standard english keyboards.
 Coupled with tooltips, you can even type in languages you don't even know.
 A live demo can be seen on https://apps.facebook.com/mothertounge/